 Why did the powers of the zero contain “darkly magical connotations?”
 As with all cultures, modern and otherwise, the unknown is beyond current capabilities, so we assign mystical, dark, and forbidding connotations to explain what we otherwise cannot.
 With that in mind, why did someone brave the “here, there be dragons” designation to further the concept, and what was the reaction among their peers?

 What twisted, weird, and just plain different theoretician(s) sat in a bathtub and dreamed up ways to further the concept of nothing and zero.
 If he successfully swayed his peers to accept the premise of this proposed furtherance, how did he answer their “And then what?” questions.
 Okay, we’ll accept your premise of your newfound importance of a zero, but what do we do with it?
 Theory is one thing, application is quite another.
 How do you propose we use it?
 What purpose will it serve?
-When we’re building a house, diagramming a structure, or figuring out how to use water in our fields, what good does a concrete explanation of nothing do for anyone?
+When we’re building a house, diagramming a structure, or figuring out how to use water in our fields, what purpose does a concrete explanation of nothing serve?
 Your point of reaching a greater understanding of something through nothing is a provocative one for pointy-headed intellectuals to consider, but how do we apply it to real world concerns?

-The most interesting elements to the timeline of the zero are not the who and when, though they are interesting, but the philosophical push of why zero made its way into the halls of Physics, Calculus, Engineering, and a large part of finance and economics to in many cases eventually led the way to numerous modern advancements.
+The most interesting elements to the timeline of the zero are not the who and when, though they are interesting, but the philosophical push of why zero made its way into the halls of Physics, Calculus, Engineering, and a large part of finance and economics to in many cases eventually lead the way to numerous modern advancements.

 If dealing with natural numbers, i.e. 1,2,3,…, is dealing with tangible things and events, the zero provided more of an abstract idea for mathematicians.
 This provided mathematicians greater freedom from real world constructs and representational qualities into high-level abstraction.
-The eventual inclusion of the properties of the number zero was such that modern mathematics would not be possible without the idea of it.
+The eventual inclusion of the properties of the number zero was such that modern mathematics would not be possible without it.

 The research suggests that if those brave souls hadn’t weathered the storms, the progress we know today, wouldn’t have been possible.
 Zero defines nothing and everything at the same time.
 It can be used in positive and negative ways, and some suggest that those brave souls ended up furthering knowledge to advance Physics, Calculus, Engineering, and a large part of finance and economics.
 Isn’t it fascinating to think that without a counter-point to something, nothing more would’ve been possible?